Arjun-G-Ravi/AI-Notes/01_Machine Learning/01_Supervised Algorithms/03_Decision Trees.md

 As each feature is processed separately, and the possible splits of the data don’t depend on scaling.
 No preprocessing like normalization or standardization of features is needed for decision tree algorithms.

+# Types
+Decision Trees are of two types:
+ 1. Classification trees
+ 2. Regression trees

+# Pruning
 Pruning in decision trees is a technique used to reduce the complexity of a decision tree model by removing branches (subtrees) that do not provide significant predictive power and may lead to overfitting.

-Trees can be univariate [each decision node makes decision using only one feature] (like ID3), or multivariate.

 ## Random Forest
 A random forest is essentially a collection of decision trees, where each tree is slightly different from the others.
 The idea behind random forests is that each tree might do a relatively good job of predicting, but will likely overfit on part of the data.
 If we build many trees, all of which work well and overfit in different ways, we can reduce the amount of overfitting by averaging their results.
 Also, instead of looking for the best test for each node in each node,  the algorithm randomly selects a subset of the features, and it looks for the best possible test involving one of these features.